MatForge/MatForge/README.md

 ## Known Limitations

-- RMIP traversal algorithm not yet complete (Milestone 3)
+- RMIP traversal algorithm not work perfectly with large texel size
 - Limited to 47 dimensions for QOLDS (sufficient for path tracing)
 - QOLDS sequence length limited to 243 points (3^5)
 - Fast-MSX works best with roughness > 0.5